 The Alfa Romeo TCT gearbox operation

-OK, still following…. so now we need to operate the clutches and as we have two clutches we need two operating systems.
-Now I deliberately slightly misinformed you in the earlier section just to make it a little bit clearer but running through the middle of the two concentric gear shafts is a clutch operating rod, so in fact there are three concentric shafts; you see why I left it out as there are far too many concentric shafts!
+OK, still following? so now we need to operate the clutches and as we have two clutches we need two operating systems.
+Now I deliberately slightly misinformed you in the earlier section just to make it a little bit clearer but running through the middle of the two concentric gear shafts is a clutch operating rod, so in fact, there are three concentric shafts; you see why I left it out as there are far too many concentric shafts!
 This operating rod goes right through the gearbox from one end to the other and at one end is the thrust bearing while at the other end is a clutch slave cylinder, this is controlled by the gearbox computer which engages or releases it by pulling on the rod that goes through the gearbox.
 The other clutch is also operated by the computer but this clutch is operated by a concentric slave cylinder, much the same as fitted to an Alfa 156/159.
-A concentric slave cylinder is a hydraulic ram which is hollow for those pesky concentric shafts to run through and this concentric slave operates the second clutch; who is now fed up with anything that is concentric…?
-So let me just run through what is going on in the heart of this gearbox, in the very middle is a clutch operating rod, then there are two powered shafts and finally there is the cylinder for the other clutch.
-So one clutch, the odd clutch is a pull type clutch and the other is a push type clutch.
+A concentric slave cylinder is a hydraulic ram that is hollow for those pesky concentric shafts to run through and this concentric slave operates the second clutch; who is now fed up with anything that is concentric?
+So let me just run through what is going on in the heart of this gearbox, in the very middle is a clutch operating rod, then there are two powered shafts and finally, there is the cylinder for the other clutch.
+So one clutch, the odd clutch is a pull-type clutch and the other is a push-type clutch.

 The whole of this process is driven by a hydraulic actuator and pump that is the power source and distribution system for operating the clutch slave cylinders, and the rods that physically change the gear and the actuator are managed by a microprocessor that interacts with the engine management system, ABS system via a computer network that operates from the body computer.